Storware/vprotect-manual/administration/storage-providers/instances/README.md

 ![](../../../.gitbook/assets/storage-instances-details-bottom-backup-history.jpg)

 This tab shows information about all backups made.
-Also about failed, removed \(because of retention\) or currently executing.
+Also about those that failed, were removed \(because of retention\) or are currently executing.

 ### Restore History